 Managing grief with financial preparedness and open communication

-We understand these losses hurt.
+The loss of a spouse or family member can be overwhelming.
 Grief is not a one-size-fits-all emotion, and it doesn’t look the same for everyone.
-When someone you love passes away, the last thing you want to worry about is finances.
+While you struggle to cope with the emotional fallout, the last thing you want to worry about is managing your finances.
 If you relied on that person’s income, being prepared financially can allow you and your loved ones to focus on the process of grieving without the added stress of making major financial decisions.

 Plan your legacy